 There are two partnerships of three players, with partners sitting alternately.
 A special pack of 63 cards is used, having 11's and 12's of all suits and 13's of the red suits, ranking above the 10 and below the pictures.
-I am told that in Australia it is normal to use this pack for 500 (leaving out the extra cards), even when the game is played by fewer than six people.
+I have been told that in Australia it is normal to use this pack for 500 (leaving out the extra cards), even when the game is played by fewer than six people.
 The rules are as in the four player game.
 In a Misere or Open Misere, both partners of the contractor put down their cards and take no part in the play.

 If you want to play six handed but don't have the special pack, you can add the 2's, 3's and red 4's from a second deck.
 If two of the same card are played on the same trick, the first played beats the second.

 This version was contributed independently by Megan Corino and Barry Rigal

 The two player game is played with the standard 43 card deck as used for 4 players.
 Each player is dealt a hand of ten cards, plus five separate piles of two cards on the table, each pile consisting of a face down card with a face up card on top of it.